Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

-That’s why, in late January of 2016, the locals in Taipei City were ecstatic when a few inches of snow fell on Yangming Mountain and other areas on the edge of the city.
+That’s why, in late January of 2016, the locals in Taipei City were ecstatic when a few inches of snow fell in Yangmingshan National Park and other areas on the edge of Taipei City.
 There were even traffic jams of locals driving up to see it.
-My family and I witnessed people driving down from the mountains with little snowmen built on the front of hood of their cars, and cute videos immersed on social media showing kids (and adults) playing in snow at the side of the road for the first time.
+My family and I witnessed people driving down from the mountains with little snowmen built on the front of hood of their cars, and cute videos appeared on social media showing kids (and adults) playing in snow at the side of the road for the first time in their lives.

-The same thing happened again in early February 2018.
+The same thing actually happened again in early February 2018.
 However, these are freak occurrences, and certainly not the norm in Taiwan.
 Even if you visit Taiwan in the middle of winter, you should not expect to see any snow unless you venture deep into the high mountains, at location’s I’ll mentioned below.

-Even at Alishan National Scenic Area (2500 meters), seeing snow in winter is not guaranteed.
+Even at Alishan National Scenic Area (2500 meters), seeing snow in winter is very rare.
 I went there once at the peak of winter, and I only saw some frost on the Alishan Forest Railway tiles in the early morning.
 It was still very cold though!

 Where to See Snow in Taiwan

 If you are truly determined to see snow in Taiwan, then there are certain mountains that offer the best opportunities.
-The first is Hehuanshan, which is practically synonymous with snow in Taiwan.
+The top spot is Hehuanshan (elevation 3422 meters), which is practically synonymous with snow in Taiwan.
 In fact, Hehuan Mountain even had a ski lift years several ago, used by the elite during the Martial Law period.
 The ski lift is still visible to those hiking to the mountain’s east peak.